The Pashtuns’ Dying Old World

 This brings us to the original and troubling situation: what is struggling to surface as the old world dies.
 It is important to recall that Mussolini was born out of such a juncture of disintegration.
 This is not, in any way, a comparison between the non-violent, civil rights peace marches or movements and a fascist ideology, but rather a reminder of the significance of the moment.
 For no matter how organic a crisis may be, it can nonetheless manifest in political conjunctures that are not organically determined as such.
 In other words, it can lead to uncharted territories and events that do not necessarily reflect ground realities.
 When masses are fervently involved, the risks can only be roughly estimated.
 The situation, therefore, demands an honest and rational debate among the Pashtun nationalist cadre—one that can be translated into a grounded political program resonating with the vast majority of the people.

-The is a research scholar, currently affiliated with the University of Loralai, Balochistan.
+The author is a research scholar, currently affiliated with the University of Loralai, Balochistan.
 He can be reached at bakhtnuur@gmail.com

 X (Twitter): @zabulistan_